The Asset Management Review: Switzerland

 Another topic of current interest is the implementation of the automatic exchange of information, and in particular, its practical implications in the asset management field.

-To comply with the obligations imposed by the legal framework, which relies on the Common Reporting and Due Diligence Standard elaborated by the OECD, as transposed into Swiss law or in an international agreement, Swiss financial intermediaries such as banks have to collect and exchange foreign clients' information, including information on beneficial owners, with the Swiss tax authorities.
+The obligations imposed by the legal framework rely on the Common Reporting and Due Diligence Standard elaborated by the OECD.
+To comply with these obligations, as transposed into Swiss law or in an international agreement, Swiss financial intermediaries such as banks have to collect and exchange foreign clients' information, including information on beneficial owners, with the Swiss tax authorities.
 These transmit, in turn, this information to the tax authorities of the country of residence of the taxpayers, who have an agreement in place with Switzerland in this respect.
-The entry into force of this new automatic exchange regime took place in January 2017, and as a result, the first automatic exchanges of information with foreign countries have taken place in 2018.4
+The entry into force of this new automatic exchange regime took place in January 2017.
+As a result, the first automatic exchanges of information with foreign countries took place in 2018.4

 The introduction of the automatic exchange of information constitutes a complete change of paradigm in Switzerland, where banking secrecy does not allow the disclosure of any information outside the bank–client relationship (subject to certain exceptions).
 The impact of this significant change on the cross-border asset management industry in Switzerland, which represents a market share of more than 25 per cent at the international level, is difficult to assess for the time being.